mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

-Now our bundler needs to figure out which is the entry point in the application in order to bundle all the files together.
+Now the bundler needs to figure out which is the entry point in the application in order to bundle all the files together.
 The bundler can do this, using the topological sorting algorithm.
 In this algorithm:

-- We'll first find the file which has no dependencies, which in our case will be `foo.js`, and add it to the result list.
+- We'll first find the file which has no dependencies and add it to the result list.
+In our case will be `foo.js`.
 - After that, we'll remove `foo.js` from the graph, together with all edges pointing to it.
 - As next step, we'll find the next node without dependencies.
 This is going to be `bar.js` since it no longer points to `foo.js` (this file is not in the graph anymore).
 - We'll remove `bar.js` from the graph, add it to the result list and keep going.